It’s A Sin is the first TV drama from Russell T Davies since 2019’s Years and Years, which was mostly good, but occasionally slipped a bit.

 However, when it comes to visiting AIDS patients in hospital – as we see one character do in the first episode – you have to wear a large amount of PPE, rather like today, in fact!
 Well, you can’t actually visit anyone at all, which is a bit shit when you have relatives in there and you can’t see them 🙁

 In It’s A Sin, the three young mens’ lives will begin to intertine as the first of the five episodes plays out, and for this first one, it holds your attention, but it could be far more engaging.
 If you just want sex scenes, then there’s plenty of that, but it’s mostly just the same thing that keeps coming and coming…

-I like that it’s filmed in Manchester – same as all the above non-sci-fi shows mentinoed above, so I just hope the remaining four episodes have more meat on the bones.
+I like that it’s filmed in Manchester – same as all the above non-sci-fi shows mentioned above – even though it’s meant to be portraying London, so I just hope the remaining four episodes have more meat on the bones.

 If you’re in the US and want to see this, it’s made in association with HBO Max, so will be available in due course.
 I don’t know the specific release date over there, but if I find it out, I’ll add it in here.
 For Australian viewers, it will be on the streaming service Stan from January 23rd.

 It’s A Sin is on Channel 4 from Friday January 22nd at 9pm, it will run for five episodes, and after the first episode is broadcast, the entire series will be on All 4.

 Music: Murray Gold